wdawson/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 #### Step Three: Configure a Custom Claim for Your Groups (Okta Authorization Server)

-For the Okta Authorization Server, you can only create an ID token with a groups claim, not an access token.
+For Okta Authorization Server, you can only create an ID token with a groups claim, not an access token.

 > This step requires the administrator UI.
-If you are using the Developer Console, select the drop-down control in the left side of the top banner to switch to Classic UI for Step Three.
+If you are using the Developer Console, select the drop-down control on the left side of the top banner to switch to Classic UI for Step Three.

  a.
-In the administrator UI, navigate to the Sign On tab of the client application you are configuring, and click the **Edit** button in the Open ID Connect ID Token section.
+In the administrator UI, from the **Applications** menu, select **Applications**, and then select the client application that you want to configure.

  b.
+Navigate to the **Sign On** tab and click **Edit** in the **Open ID Connect ID Token** section.

+ c.
 In **Groups claim type**, choose **Expression**.

- c.
-In **Group claims filter**, leave the default name `groups` or change it if you wish.

  d.
+In **Group claims filter**, leave the default name `groups` or change it if you want.

+ e.
 In **Groups claim expression**, add this expression: `getFilteredGroups(app.profile.groupwhitelist, "group.name", 40)`.

 #### Step Four: Send a Test Request

-To obtain a token with the configured groups claim, send a request for an ID token that includes the `groups` claim set in step 3.c. as a scope to `https://{yourOktaDomain}/oauth2/v1/authorize`, as illustrated in the following example.
+To obtain a token with the configured groups claim, send a request for an ID token that includes the `groups` claim set in Step 3.c. as a scope to `https://{yourOktaDomain}/oauth2/v1/authorize`, as illustrated in the following example.

 Request Example for Okta Authorization Server: